 He quickly set out to add extra luxuries and more modern amenities.
 Accommodations feature private patios or balconies, feather beds, plush Telegraph Hill bathrobes and L’Occitane toiletries, with many rooms also offering jetted tubs, fireplaces and private patios or balconies.
 And there are no hidden fees: rates include complimentary Wi-Fi, DirecTV and parking.

 Complimentary daily breakfast is another highlight, offering seasonal feasts such as fresh-baked quiche, savory and sweet pastries, bagels, Greek yogurt, eggs, fruit, cereal and homemade granola, all served in the lovely garden courtyard.

 Even with its tranquil, private setting, The Bergson offers an exceptional location within easy walking distance to historic downtown Calistoga.
 That means top restaurants, shops, wine tasting rooms, art galleries and the Sharpsteen Museum are just minutes away, while a complimentary shuttle service offers on-demand door-to-door transportation to some 17 local wineries along Hwy.
 128, Hwy.
 29 and Silverado Trail.

 Be sure to take advantage of the hotel’s concierge service, as well, for coordinating adventures such as bike rental, hot air balloon rides and VIP winery excursions.
-Or reserve a special Bergson package, like the romantic L’amour Calistoga, including welcome sparkling wine, dinner for two at the acclaimed Evangeline restaurant, and a couples massage at another Patel property, The Spa at EuroSpa nearby.
+Or reserve a special Bergson package, like the romantic L’amour Calistoga, including welcome sparkling wine and dinner for two at the acclaimed Evangeline restaurant.

 “Calistoga has been a big part of our family’s life for the past 35 years,” Patel said.
 “We have been so proud to continue to provide a relaxing retreat, amid all the new amenities.”